jvanabra/jvanabra/README.md

 We are born of contrast and connection.

+Visit Complex Information of Causal Origins
 Visit us at Why Emerges In The Worlds weitw.io
 Visit us on X at @vangithub
-Visit Complex Information of Causal Origins lawofone.info
+Visit Law of One Ra Material lawofone.info

+The Intersection of Spirit Technology and Embodiment

 <!---
 jvanabra/jvanabra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.